Havana Wild Weekend

 "Havana Wild Weekend" is the seventh episode of the twenty-eighth season of the American animated television series The Simpsons, and the 603rd episode of the series overall.
+The episode was directed by Bob Anderson and written by Deb Lacusta, Dan Castellaneta, and Peter Tilden.
 It aired in the United States on Fox on November 13, 2016.

+In this episode, the Simpson family goes to Cuba to get Grampa medical care where he meets an old friend and becomes infatuated with a bar matron.
+Stacy Keach and Deb Lacusta guest starred.
+The episode received mixed reviews.

 Plot

 When Grampa accidentally urinates on the carpet, the Simpsons try to get him medical help but find the nursing home has no resources or personnel at all, and the Veterans Administration tells Abe they can't see him for an appointment for 23 years.
 On the advice of another elderly ex-soldier, the family goes to Havana, Cuba to get Grampa cheap medical care.
 As they arrive there a friendly doctor sadly says there is nothing that can be done to help Abe, but the sights of cars and music from the 1950s leads to him feeling much healthier.

 While the family enjoys the sights of Havana, including Homer making a drinking game out of old speeches by Fidel Castro, Grampa meets a bar matron, Isabella, whom he fancies.
 He also runs into an old friend of his, a pilot who was thrown out of the Air Force for nearly detonating an atomic bomb by accident and stayed in Cuba after hijacking a plane and diverting it to there in the 1970s.
 He brings Grampa to a plane hidden in the jungle which he turned into a secret nightclub, where such nefarious types as drug lords and the founder of Ticketmaster (who is the only person everyone immediately punches in the face) are enjoying their exiles.
 Seeing how much fun life is there Grampa decides he wants to stay in Cuba.
 The Simpsons family tries to talk him out it.
 As they all board the plane it turns out that Isabella is a C.I.A. agent who tries to search for and arrest American refugees and transport them back to the U.S., and while she only used Grandpa as bait to successfully nab a wide variety of fugitives and he's not in any trouble, he's still left depressed over her leaving him and him having to leave Cuba forever.
 Thus, Grampa and the family are brought back home but Grampa does retain some better feelings when he's back in the U.S.